sangwoojun/bluespecpcie/README.md

 Run ./program.sh

-Run bluespecpcie_manager
+Run bsman

+bsman is usually installed to /opt/bluespecpcie\_manager/

 If the FPGA did not already have a bluespecpcie-based project programmed onto it, the system will need to be rebooted.
-If this is the case, bluespecpcie_manager will tell you.
+If this is the case, bsman will tell you.

-If the system needs to be rebooted, run "bluespecpcie_manager r" (with the argument 'r').
+If the system needs to be rebooted, run "bsman r" (with the argument 'r').
 This will reboot the system.

-Once system is rebooted, run bluespecpcie_manager again.
+Once system is rebooted, run bsman again.

 Run the software binary